 Abstract

-This project looks into how Virtual Reality (VR) creates exciting new avenues for museum installations with a specific emphasis on interaction methods.
-With technologies such as the HTC Vive and the Leap Motion it is now possible to create much more natural interaction in VR environments.
-Using GBL and Game Design research the authors used an iterative design process to create a VR experience that places one person as the cannoneer at Mosede Fort during World War One and up to several others as the map readers and range finders for the cannoneer.
-This product is supposed to be used as a teaching tool by Greve Museum at their Mosede Fort Exibit after development is completed.
-The project experiment looked at the user experience of the application with the interaction method as the independent variable.
-Findings showed that while both the HTC Vive controllers and the Leap Motion gave the users a fun experience, most test participants found the Leap Motion more difficult to use.
+This project explores how Virtual Reality (VR) can create new and engaging museum experiences, with a special focus on how visitors interact.
+With technologies such as the HTC Vive (a VR headset with handheld controllers) and the Leap Motion (a hand-tracking sensor), more natural interaction in VR is possible.
+Drawing on game-based learning and game design research, the authors used an iterative design process to build a multi-user VR experience: one participant acts as the cannoneer at Mosede Fort during World War I, while up to several others support as map readers and range finders.
+The experience is intended as a teaching tool for Greve Museum’s Mosede Fort exhibit once development is complete.
+The project’s experiment examined user experience with interaction method as the independent variable, comparing Vive controllers to Leap Motion hand tracking.
+Findings showed that both methods were enjoyable, but most participants found the Leap Motion harder to use.

 Keywords